SwikritiT/saucedemoTests/README.md

 HEADLESS=true npm run test:e2e tests/acceptance/features
 ```

-Similarly, tests are run a little bit slower to see it being automated in browser.
+Similarly, tests can be a little bit slower to see it being automated in browser.
 If you don't want the tests to run slowly you can set follwing env variable
 ```bash
 SLOMO=0 npm run test:e2e tests/acceptance/features
 ```